linhpd-axonivy/cms-editor/cms-editor-product/README.md

-# Approval Decision Utils

-Axon Ivy's Approval Decision Utils provides a standardized approach for implementing your approvals in any business process.
-This component:

-- Gives you a standard pattern to make decisions and confirmations.
-- Implements a comment function for better documentation.
-- Provides a clear view of the ongoing approval history to meet regulatory, compliance, and transparency requirements.
-- Supports you with an easy-to-copy demo implementation to reduce your integration effort.

-## Demo

-### 1. CMS editor process start:
+# 1. CMS editor process start:

 ![](./images/1-cms-editor-process.png)

-### 2. CMS editor main page:
+# 2. CMS editor main page:

 1. Application Selector: Each Ivy engine can contain multiple applications.
 First, choose the application you want to work on.
 2. Search Input: You can enter text to search by URI and content.
 The search is case-insensitive.